ultimatecoder/ultimatecoder.github.io/_posts/2019-01-14-fstrings-yet-another-string-formatter-in-python.md

 with the value of variable available in local scope.
 If the variable isn’t found in the local scope then it will raise a ```NameError``` exception.

+TODO: ADD below things
+1. Multiline Fstring
+2. FString by calling function or class methods
+3. Fstring as dictionary key
+4. Fstring by using capital 'F'.

 ### Demonstration